 Any information or documentation required to be maintained or reported pursuant to Section 3007(a)(1) shall be provided to the Executive Officer within five business days upon request.

 Dedicated Emergency Forklift Exemption.
-LSI Forklifts maintained as Dedicated Emergency Forklifts in accordance with Section 3007(a)(2) are exempt from the requirements of Sections 3002(a) and 3002(b).
+LSI Forklifts maintained as Dedicated Emergency Forklifts in accordance with Section 3007(a)(2) are exempt from Fleet Operator Requirements specified in Sections 3002(a) and 3002(b), and Fleet Phase-Out provisions specified in Section 3006.

 Eligibility.